Food, Drinks, Emotions

 Stage 1: Greet, Seat, and Drinks

-Are they visiting for a drink? a meal? or both?
+Are they here for a drink, a meal, or both?

 Appropriate Seating and Presentation